SpaceNetLab/SatGuard/README.md

 The above figure is a case of static scenario.
 For simplicity, we consider the Dishy directly as the sender in the case.
 Each node is a container instance.
 In this scenario, the link between the satellite and the ground station is unstable, enabling SatGuard in the upstream and downstream of the link can effectively improve transmission efficiency.

 To reproduce the case, configure the `satguard.py` according to your real network and the follow these steps.
-- Execute `python3 satguard.py -l upstream -s static` on the upstream node.
+- Execute `python3 satguard.py -l upstream -s static -d 0` on the upstream node.
-- Execute `python3 satguard.py -l downstream -s static` on the downstream node.
+- Execute `python3 satguard.py -l downstream -s static -d 0` on the downstream node.
 - After both node shows `ready`, the transmission test can begin.

 # Show Case 2